ibm-cloud-docs/databases-for-mongodb/howto-enterprise-analytics.md

 ### Provisioning using Terraform
 {: #mongodbee-analytics-node-provisioning-terraform}

 Analytics Node and BI Connector are `group` attributes that can be added to a Terraform script.
-For an example of how to add these to a {{site.data.keyword.databases-for-mongodb}} EE deployment (and obtain the connection strings to access them) [see this section of our Terraform documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#sample-database-instance-by-using-group-attributes).
+For an example of how to add these to a {{site.data.keyword.databases-for-mongodb}} EE deployment (and obtain the connection strings to access them) [see this Terraform documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#sample-database-instance-by-using-group-attributes).

 ### Provisioning through the {{site.data.keyword.cloud_notm}} Databases API